 Egypt Travel Tips And Advice from the Egypt Experts!

-Are you planning a trip to Egypt and are in search of some great tips to help make the entire process as smooth as can be?
+Are you planning a trip to Egypt and looking for some great tips to help make the entire process as smooth as possible?
 Our travel experts are here to assist you with a variety of travel advice and trip details.

-Egypt's currency is Egyptian pound (referred by LE - Livre Egyptienne) and one LE is equal to 100 piasters, or genaeh in Arabic.
-You will find 25 and 50 piaster notes and various sized coins down to the 5 piasters.
-At present $1 dollar is equivalent to about 17.5 Egyptian pound
+Egypt's currency is the Egyptian pound (referred by LE - Livre Egyptienne) and one LE is equal to 100 piasters, orgenaeh in Arabic.
+You will find 25 and 50 piaster notes and 1 pound coin

 In Egypt, most of the banks are open from Sunday to Thursday, from 0830 to 1400, though banks at major entry points, like airports, are open 24 hours daily.

 Note: Most of the major credit/debit cards, such as Visa, MasterCard, American Express, all Euro cards, and JCB, are widely accepted in various hotels and shops.
 If you want to use an ATM machine, then most of them accept E-Visa, MasterCard, and Cirrus cards.
 If you can't find an ATM in your vicinity, you can still obtain cash if you go to any of the Misr Bank branches.
 But do note: banks are unwilling to accept $100 notes issued before 1992.